StatBiomed/BetabinGLM/README.rst

 ============

-You can install from this GitHub repository for the latest (often development) version by following the command line
+You can install from this GitHub repository for the latest (often development) version by following the command line.

 .. code-block:: bash